meuparlamento/meuparlamento-backend-api/README.md

 ## Running app.py

-This project is based on a severless architecture framework called [Chalice](https://github.com/aws/chalice/), a Python Serverless Microframework for AWS.
-Chalice allows us to deploy our endpoints using Amazon Lambda API.
-For more information please check https://github.com/aws/chalice/.
+This project is based on a microframework called [Chalice](https://github.com/aws/chalice/), a Python Serverless Microframework for AWS.
+Chalice allows you to quickly create and deploy applications that use [Amazon Lambda](https://aws.amazon.com/lambda/).
+For more information on how to setup and deploy this project to Amazon AWS please check https://github.com/aws/chalice/.

 In order to run it locally just type: